-^{4.2.5} The last column "Setting Effects Y/N" identifies those heritage assets that may have indirect visual impacts to the setting of the monument (Stage 1 as set out in Setting of Historic Assets in Wales 2017 (The Historic Environment (Wales) Act 2016, Annex 6).
+The last column "Setting Effects Y/N" identifies those heritage assets that may have indirect visual impacts to the setting of the monument (Stage 1 as set out in Setting of Historic Assets in Wales 2017 (The Historic Environment (Wales) Act 2016, Annex 6).

-4.3 Setting and Significance
+5.3 Setting and Significance

-4.3.1 Stage 1: Identified Statutory Designated Assets

-- 4.3.2 Potential indirect impacts of the proposed powerline on heritage assets are confined to the impacts upon the setting of International and National value heritage assets (A and A class), these include Scheduled Ancient Monuments, Registered Landscapes, Parks and Gardens and sometimes Grade I and I Listed Buildings.
-Grade II and II buildings are considered if their setting includes or is included with a Registered Landscape or Park and Garden, as is the case here. - 4.3.3 Seven Scheduled Ancient Monuments and three Grade II Listed Buildings have been identified within a secondary (1km radius) study area.
-The site visits confirmed that only one of these sites, Caer Blaen-y-cwm/Roman Camp (HA01), would have intervisibility with the proposed power line and should be assessed for setting effects, which will be undertaken as part of the ASIDOHL2 (see Section 7). - 4.3.4 Through the use of Zone of Theoretical Visibility (ZTV) analysis, six of the seventeen HLCAs within Mynydd Margam Historic Landscape of Special Historic Interest (HLW(WGI/MGI)2) have been identified as being subject to a potential indirect impact from the proposed powerline. - 4.3.5 Stage 2 & 3: Defining and Evaluating the Setting and Significance of Heritage Assets - 4.3.6 The chapter thus far sets out the context and extent of the identified heritage assets, which contribute to the Stage 1 and 2 assessment of setting and significance.
-It has defined the value of heritage assets and has assessed the potential direct and indirect effects of the Proposed Scheme, which also contribute to the overall understanding of heritage assets and their setting (Stage 2 assessment of setting and significance). - 4.3.7 The assessment of the Cumulative Visual Effect is the culmination of the assessment of value, degree of change and corresponding effects.
-This is partly a subjective exercise based on the assessor's experience and knowledge.
+- 5.3.1 Stage 1: Identified Statutory Designated Assets - 5.3.2 The assessment of the potential impacts of the proposed power line on the setting and significance of heritage assets is confined to statutory designated sites (A\ and A class), including Scheduled Monuments, Registered Landscapes, Parks and Gardens and sometimes Grade I Listed Buildings.
+Grade II and II\ Listed Buildings (B class) are considered if their setting includes, or is included within, a Registered Landscape or Park and Garden, as is the case here. - 5.3.3 Five Scheduled Monuments and thirteen Grade II Listed Buildings were identified for assessment within a secondary (1km radius) study area.
+Site visits confirmed that two of these sites, Y Bwlwarcau (HA38) and Church of St Cynwyd (HA41) had Very Slight intervisibility with the proposed power line. - 5.3.4 Through the use of Zone of Theoretical Visibility (ZTV) analysis, six of the seventeen HLCAs within Mynydd Margam Historic Landscape of Special Historic Interest (HLW(WGI/MGI)2) were identified as being subject to a potential indirect impact from the proposed power line. - 5.3.5 Stage 2 & 3: Defining and Evaluating the Setting and Significance of Heritage Assets - 5.3.6 The heritage impact assessment thus far sets out the context and extent of the identified heritage assets, which contribute to the Stage 1 and 2 assessment of setting and significance.
+It has defined the value of heritage assets and has assessed the potential direct and indirect impacts of the Proposed Scheme, which also contribute to the overall understanding of heritage assets and their setting (Stage 2 assessment of setting and significance). - 5.3.7 The assessment has considered the setting and significance of Y Bwlwarcau (HA38) and Church of St Cynwyd (HA41) in relation to the proposed power line and has concluded that there will be no impact to setting or significance at either site.
+Nevertheless these sites have been included in the ASIDOHL2 assessment as required by its methodology (see Section 8).